Roads & Traffic

 - Washington Pike & Twin Ponds Lane

-As business development heats up around Interstate 79, Route 50 and Washington Pike, South Fayette Township is working toward a plan for comprehensive road improvements aimed at easing traffic flow for decades to come.
+As business development has heated up around Interstate 79, Route 50 and Washington Pike, South Fayette Township has worked toward a plan for comprehensive road improvements aimed at easing traffic flow for decades to come.

-South Fayette has created the Traffic Task Force along with local commercial developers, the municipalities of Bridgeville, Upper St. Clair and Collier, and officials from the state and Allegheny County.
-The group is working closely with the Pennsylvania Department of Transportation (PennDOT) and studying the best ways to construct and fund road improvements so traffic will move more smoothly on Route 50 and Washington Pike, which are state-owned roads.
-The task force has applied for grant money to help fund the work.
+South Fayette created the Traffic Task Force along with local commercial developers, the municipalities of Bridgeville, Upper St. Clair and Collier, and officials from the state and Allegheny County.
+The group worked with the Pennsylvania Department of Transportation (PennDOT) and studied the best ways to construct and fund road improvements so traffic will move more smoothly on Route 50 and Washington Pike, which are state-owned roads.

 Route 50 / Washington Pike / Chartiers St. / I-79

-Based on input from the local Traffic Task Force, PennDOT plans to make improvements at the intersection on Route 50/Washington Pike and Chartiers Street, with work to start in early 2021 and be completed in June 2022, PennDOT announced in September 2020.
+Based on input from the local Traffic Task Force, PennDOT plans to make improvements at the intersection on Route 50/Washington Pike and Chartiers Street, with major work to occur in 2022.

-Work will require detours, short-term lane closures, and a full closure of the Chartiers Creek bridge over three weekends in early 2022.
+Work will require detours, short-term lane closures, and a full closure of the Chartiers Creek bridge over three weekends in summer 2022.

 - Add one lane to Chartiers Street (at Washington Pike)